GAPinDNNs/gapindnns.github.io/README.md

 ### Best done by Philipp

 - **Include bibtex copy field.**
-- Add courses collection with own pages as well
-    - Courses should have link to canvas page
 - Add pdf link to CV on member
-- Handle middle name?
 - **Add first authors asterisks**
 - Offer easy way to create extra pages with markdown and reasonable layout
 - members page: add group picture
+- News: change name of read more button, maybe make it collapsible, also set max heigth
+- Add optional image to news
+- 6 months cutoff for news

 ### Less technical, for Elias or Oscar
+- **Add functionality of personal blackboard image to each member**
 - Add office numbers to members
 - structure members page with
-    - previous members (not further categorized)
+    - previous members (not further categorized) without own individual page
-- Add link to homepage on Chalmers for each member
+- Tags should hover and link to main research page
-- Add functionality of personal blackboard image to each member
+- Add anchors to publications, talks etc. for member page

 ### Needs to be done by each member individually
 - Member page: start with short introduction
+- Add link to homepage on Chalmers's employees page for each member

+**Deadline** for member content: **September 25th**